 October Kiss is one such autumn romance that reflects on the transformative power of love.
 Filled with humor, warmth, and a Hallmark original recipe for Pumpkin Soup, it’s truly a sweep autumn escape.

 Love in Writing by Dana LeCheminant explores the unexpected twists of fate and the transformative power of love.

 Allie, who has sworn off dating, finds herself in a predicament when the cute and shy Ben strikes up a conversation with her at the grocery store.

 Ben has secretly admired Allie from afar for months, and their chance encounter presents a golden opportunity.
 When an ex-lover resurfaces and Allie’s mother tries to set her up with a neighbor, Allie convinces Ben to be her fake boyfriend to fend off unwanted advances.

 As they navigate the complexities of their pretend relationship, Allie and Ben discover a deep connection and embark on a journey of self-discovery together.
 What starts as a weekend of deception evolves into weeks of genuine companionship as they explore who they want to be individually and as a couple.

-Love in Writing is all about finding the delicate balance between friendship and romance.
+Love in Writing is a fake-relationship trope with avaiorus themes friendship and romance.